yeappl/CompareContourScript/README.md

 - Steps to reproduce

 ## License
-Internal clinical/research use only.
-Not for commercial distribution.
+Internal research use only.
+Not for clinical use or commercial distribution.